foxspace/Symtrace/README.md

 # Symtrace

-Track symptoms in seconds.
+Track chronical symptoms in seconds.
 Bring a clear timeline to your doctor.

 iOS MVP — SwiftUI + SwiftData, local-first, no backend.